NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 ### The microbiome and human health

-The human microbiome, the complex community of microorganisms inhabiting our bodies, plays fundamental roles in health and disease (1, 2).
+\noindent The human microbiome, the complex community of microorganisms inhabiting our bodies, plays fundamental roles in health and disease (1, 2).
 Recent advances in high-throughput sequencing technologies have enabled comprehensive profiling of microbial communities, revealing associations between microbiome composition and diverse conditions including inflammatory bowel disease, obesity, diabetes, and neurological disorders (3, 4).
-A central question in microbiome research is comparing overall microbial community composition between groups (e.g., healthy vs. diseased individuals), typically assessed through beta diversity analysis, which studies compositional differences between samples.
+A central question in microbiome research is comparing overall microbial community composition between groups of interest, typically assessed through beta diversity analysis, which studies compositional differences between samples.

 ### Current approaches and their limitations

-Microbiome beta diversity analysis predominantly relies on distance-based multivariate methods including PERMANOVA (Permutational Multivariate Analysis of Variance) combined with fixed ecological distance metrics (5, 6).
+\noindent Microbiome beta diversity analysis predominantly relies on distance-based multivariate methods including PERMANOVA (Permutational Multivariate Analysis of Variance) combined with fixed ecological distance metrics (5, 6).
 Commonly used metrics include Bray-Curtis dissimilarity, Euclidean distance, Jaccard index, and phylogenetically-informed metrics including UniFrac (7).
 These approaches have proven valuable for hypothesis testing about community differences and visualization through ordination methods like Principal Coordinates Analysis (PCoA) (8).

 However, fixed distance metrics suffer from a fundamental limitation.
 They apply the same mathematical formula to all datasets, treating all microbial taxa with equal importance regardless of their biological relevance to the specific research question (9).
 For instance, Bray-Curtis dissimilarity equally weights all taxa based on their relative abundances, while Euclidean distance treats all features identically.
 This "one-size-fits-all" approach may fail to capture subtle but biologically meaningful differences when only a subset of taxa drive group separation (10).